vickylaram/colorBalanceCalculator/README.md

 consistent throughout your file. \
 Also, please make sure to place only one index per line.
 If you like, you can add a number at the beginning of the line for better overview, but this is completely optional. \
-In case you don't have an input file ready, there are three sample inputs.
+In case you don't have an input file ready, you can find three sample inputs.

 ## Background information